-The herbs are sourced from all over the world and tested in a lab for activity and purity.
-Only the best herbs were chosen for the final formula.
-These herbs have medically proven activity against candida and many strains of pathogenic bacteria and parasites.
+The ingredients are sourced from all over the world and tested in our lab for activity and purity.
+Only the best antimicrobials were chosen for the final formula.
+These compounds have medically proven activity against candida and many strains of pathogenic bacteria and parasites.

 Burdock root or arctium lappa has been traditionally used for skin problems and inflammatory conditions such as eczema, psoriasis, gout, boils, sores, and rheumatism.
 In Chinese medicine it is typically used to treat colds, pneumonia and throat infections.

 In 2014 a study was run to determine the effects of burdock root on staphylococcus aureus, S. epidermidis, Streptococcus mutans, candida albicans, C. tropicalis and C. glabrata.
 All of these pathogenic bacteria are planktonic, meaning they build biofilms.
 The three species of candida build biofilms as well.

 The study determined that burdock root was microbicidal for all the evaluated strains in planktonic cultures.
 It also had no toxic effects on the macrophages, which are white blood cells that are part of your immune system.1

 Gymnema Sylvestre has been added to Microfase and has been typically used for the treatment of obesity and diabetes.
 As a matter of fact, a study in 2007 which was published in the Journal of Biochem Nutrition, found the acids in the herb prevent the binding of carbohydrates to the receptors in the intestine and hence, the carbs are passed in the stool.
 Without the absorption of carbs into the blood stream, there is no blood sugar spike and no build up of fat cells from the storage of the excess sugar.2